conversejs/roundcube-plugin/README.md

 ------------
 * BOSH support in XMPP server or BOSH connection manager
 * (optional) BOSH proxy in web server, to avoid crossdomain issues
 * (recommended) XMPP server set to broadcast incoming messages to all resources.
-See notes below.

 Installation
 ------------